 The Log in as current user feature is available even if Horizon Client is installed on a remote desktop.

 Obtain the following information from your View administrator:

 Instructions about whether to turn on a VPN (virtual private network) connection.

 Server name to use for connecting to the server.

 Port number to use for connecting to the server if the port is not 443.

-The credentials you need to log in, such as Active Directory user name and password, RSA SecurID user name and passcode, RADIUS authentication user name and passcode, or smart card personal identification number (PIN).
+Credentials to log in, such as an Active Directory user name and password, RSA SecurID user name and passcode, RADIUS authentication user name and passcode, or smart card personal identification number (PIN).